 PGD stands for pre-implantation genetic diagnosis and is a technique used in IVF.
-After undergoing the usual IVF process to stimulate ovulation, collect the eggs and then fertilise them, the embryos are tested and only the non-affected ones are stored or implanted.
-This all sounds very science-y and medical, but the end result is we were able to have two beautiful boys naturally and stop the disease curse in its tracks.
-They, their kids and their kids’ kids won’t ever have to endure what I and my father have.
+After undergoing the usual IVF process to stimulate ovulation, collect the eggs and then fertilise them, the embryos are tested and only those non-affected are stored or implanted.
+This all sounds very science-y and medical, but the end result was that we were able to have two beautiful boys naturally and stop the curse of this disease its tracks, in my generation.
+My children, their kids and their kids’ kids won’t ever have to endure what I and my father have.

 The right decision